markhuang1212/COMP3111-on-vscode/README.md

 6. Wait for about half a minute to let the Java Extension to do its job.
 7. Good to go!
 You can now build, test and debug in VSCode.

+For Git Graphs, you can install the extension "Git Graph" in your VSCode container.

 ## License

 MIT